This policy provides for the administration of sick leave eligibility, accrual, usage, and reporting for UW–Madison employees.

 - Employee retires July 1 (six months into initial entitlement period); and

 - Employee would have earned 48 hours of sick leave during this period if not in initial entitlement (six months X eight hours of sick leave/month).
 Result: 48 hours of sick leave available for conversion (as well as any hours earned prior to the initial entitlement)

 If an employee is laid off during the 18-month initial entitlement period, the entire amount of the Initial Entitlement will not be available for use to pay for health insurance premiums after layoff.
 The number of sick leave hours available for conversion will be equivalent to what the employee would have earned if not in the Initial Entitlement period.

 - Sick Leave Accrual Outside of Initial Entitlement Period.

 - Full-time Faculty, Academic Staff, and Limited appointees who are no longer in the initial entitlement period, or who are not eligible for initial entitlement, earn 96 hours (12 days) of sick leave per fiscal year (July 1-June 30).
 Employees may not accrue more than 96 hours of sick leave in a fiscal year.

 - Part-time Faculty, Academic Staff, and Limited appointees receive prorated sick leave based on their appointment percentages.

 - Sick leave does not accrue during summer service or summer session employment.

-- Sick leave does not accrue during an unpaid leave of absence, except as provided for in Military Leave Policy.
+- Sick leave does not accrue during an unpaid leave of absence, except as provided for in UW-5060 Military Leave.
 Previously accumulated sick leave is not affected by an unpaid leave of absence.

 - If leave is reported completely, accurately, and in a timely manner per Section VII of this sick leave policy, unused sick leave accumulates from year to year without limit.